kestr31/docker-stable-diffusion-webui/README.md

 - Run `sd-webui.sh` to deploy the container
 - By default, the script will make a workspace directory at `${HOME}/Documents/sd-webui`.
   - Then, the script will copy `compose.yml` and `run.env` to the workspace.
   - Values that need to be changed will be modified automatically.
   - Lastly, the script will clone the `stable-diffusion-webui` repository to the workspace and run the container.
+- At the first run, it will take a while to download the dependencies.
+  - Unless you remove a container, it will not download the dependencies again.
+  - To check the progress, you can use `docker logs` command.

 ```bash
 ./scripts/sd-webui.sh run <WORKSPACE_DIR (Optional)>